TheIronYard--Orlando/2015--SUMMER--FEE/31--From-Github-with-Love/README.md

 Gonna need some data from that API, y'all.
 Create a directory called `api/github/` and start putting cached JSON data in there.
 We'll need a list of all the Repositories for `TheIronYard--Orlando`, the list of Labels and Milestones for _our_ repo -- `2015--SUMMER--FEE` -- _and_ a bunch of Issies for that repo.
 Any potential problems there?
 I mean, how many can there be, right?

+### Shaping Up With Angular JS

+Last night was a (very) quick tour of the course.
+Tonight is reinforcement: play through (as in, try to complete without help) levels 1 and 2.
+You've got a lot to do tonight, so don't spend too much time here.
+If you get stuck, buy the answer and move on.
+Tomorrow you'll do the same with levels 2 (again) and 3.
+It'll come back around.

+### From Github With Love

+In `TIY-Gradebook`, you're working in your teams on basic mockups of the two main pages in the application: the Repository list and the Milestone list.
+Ensure that you've got Bootstrap included in your project, and review the [List Group](http://getbootstrap.com/components/#list-group) and [Progress Bar](http://getbootstrap.com/components/#progress) components.
+Using lorem ipsum and / or hard-coded values from the API data to create _at least three_ dummy list items for each view.

+#### BEAST MODE

+If you selected both Bootstrap and Sass when you used `yo gulp-webapp` then you got `bootstrap-sass` -- the Sass port of Bootstrap -- as a dependency, which means you can `@extend` those classes instead of just assigning them to HTML elements.
+That would be a more... sophisticated approach.

 ## Resources

 * LINK